iammoizzah/todo-api/README.md

 ## The mortality experiment

 Create a task, restart the server (`Ctrl+C` then run it again), then `GET /tasks`.
-The task you created is gone — because it only ever lived in a Python list in memory, not on disk.
+The task created is gone — because it only ever lived in a Python list in memory, not on disk.
 This is exactly why Week 3 introduces a real database.